gvasilei/chatbot-ai-workshop/README.md

 `pipenv run python chatbot.py`

-For the initial definition switch to the `initial` git branch
+For the complete chatbot switch to the `master` git branch